xiewu/atuinsh-desktop/docs/docs/blocks/databases/mysql.md

+---
+description: Query MySQL databases, and render the results in a runbook
+---

 # :simple-mysql: MySQL

 The MySQL block allows you to connect to MySQL databases and execute queries directly within your runbook.